 - Refrigerator: Keep leftovers in the refrigerator for up to 5 – 6 days, in a covered container.
 Leftovers make for great sandwiches!

 - Freezer: To keep longer, store in the freezer for up to 2 – 3 months.
 To freeze, let the lentil loaf cool completely.
 Slice into individual cut pieces and store in freezer safe containers (affiliate link) with parchment paper between the slices so they don’t stick together.
 You can also use or baggies, removing as much air as possible before storing.

 How To Reheat Your Lentil Loaf

 I don’t recommend reheating the entire loaf at once because t will most likely become too dry, as the heat will take to long to reach the center.
 I do recommend cutting slices and then reheating.

-If you need to, you can make your lentil loaf the day before and store uncooked, in the refrigerator, until ready to heat, and bake according to instructions above.Print
+You can make your lentil walnut loaf the day or two before and store uncooked in the refrigerator until ready to heat, and bake according to instructions.

 - Prep Time: 20 min